Rubayet19/Ecommerce-App/README.md

 Create a .env file in the backend directory.
 Add your MongoDB URI and any other environment variables required by the app:
 DATABASE_URI=mongodb+srv://your_mongodb_uri
 SECRET_KEY=your_secret_key

-Set Up Frontend
+3. **Set Up Frontend**

 Navigate to the frontend directory (if separate) and install dependencies:

 cd ../frontend
 npm install

-Start server and client:
+4. **Start server and client**
-npm start // For server
+- npm start // For server
-npm run android // For client on Android npm run ios // For client on iOS
+- npm run android // For client on Android
+- npm run ios // For client on iOS

 ## Usage